juleswhite/CSX278/Assignments/Asgn5/README.md

 The goal of this assignment is to learn how to use the JHipster Console to monitor the performance and logging of a JHipster service.
 This console uses the ELK stack, and it is much easier to implement than trying to implement each layer of the stack independently.

 #### Installation
  This project will build on the JHipster Microservice Team's project.
-Copy your project from your Solutions/Asgn4 directory into a folder called "Part2" in your Solutions/Asgn5 directory.
-After you have done that, carefully read through The [JHipster Console Installation Instructions](https://jhipster.github.io/monitoring/) to get JHipster up and running.
+Read through The [JHipster Console Installation Instructions](https://jhipster.github.io/monitoring/) to learn about the console.

 ##### Necessary Changes

-First, you need to set up your microservice project to enable logging.
-There are 2 places in "src/main/resources/config/application-dev.yml" that you need to change to `enabled: true`.
-These are indicated at the webpage above.

-Next, make sure the root of your project contains a file called `docker-compose.yml`.
-This file should be included by JHipster microservices setup, but if you do not have it or are having to use a monolith due to gradle errors, you can find that file [here](https://raw.githubusercontent.com/jhipster/jhipster-console/master/bootstrap/docker-compose.yml).

-Now, open up the docker terminal and run `docker-machine ip`.
-This indicates the ip address your JHipster console will be availible on.
-Open up `application-dev.yml` again and change `host: localhost` to `host: your_ip` under jhipster.logging.logstash.

-All appropriate changes have been made, so to view the console simply start the console by navigating to the directory with the docker-compose.yml file in your docker terminal and running `docker-compose up`.
-Then, start the microservice by running `./gradlew bootrun` from a different terminal in the same directory.
-You can find the console at your_ip:5601.
+The console is easy to set up once you have a working JHipster Microservice.
+Remove the `docker-compose.yml` file you generated in the previous assignment.
+Inside the docker-compose directory, run `yo jhipster:docker-compose` to generate a new docker-compose file.
+This yes, select "Yes" when it asks if you want to integrate the JHipster Console.
+This will generate the necessary files including the new `docker-compose.yml` file that includes the services necessary to generate logs and run the console.

+If you are running a Windows machine, you may need to replace this file with the `docker-compose.yml` file included in this directory (similar to the previous assignment).

+You can now start the containers by running `docker-compose up -d`.
+Once the containers start, you can access the console by directing a browser to `machine-ip:5601`.
+You can find your machine's ip by running `docker-machine ip`.

 ##### Instructions